pancelor/pancelor.github.io/templates/posts/linecook.md

 Following my nose toward tangible interactions also nicely fixed the bug in the above gif: I made foods move based on what sort of conveyor belt they were on, instead of based on internal `dx`/`dy` variables and, tada! the bug is gone.

 This also made me realize that I could get rid of his HUD idea entirely and instead just curve the conveyor belts around on-screen so that the foods would be eaten/scored/etc still within the physical world, instead of being teleported offscreen into some sort of ethereal HUD-zone.
-This _again_ immediately made the game more fun, more chaotic, and more surprising -- you can steal foods from the other side of the screen, as they're being scored!
+This _again_ immediately made the game more fun, more chaotic, and more surprising -- you can steal foods from the other side of the screen, while they're being scored.
 This is funny when it happens on accident the first time, but it can be used as a strategy to remove bad foods that you accidentally grabbed!
 This was all present in the previous gif, but the long vertical section of the curved conveyor belts was new, and was the _perfect_ spot to try and rescue bad ingredients.
 But also, that straight section is right up against the edge of the world, making it a bit dangerous to try -- you might accidentally grab a new food that spawns!

 <figure>
   <video preload="auto" controls loop autoplay muted src="/assets/linecook/rescue.mp4"></video>